aws/aws-fpga/FAQs.md

 **Q: What regions are supported?**

-AWS FPGA generation and EC2 F1 instances are supported in us-east-1 (N. Virginia), us-west-2 (Oregon) and eu-west-1 (Ireland).
+AWS FPGA generation and EC2 F1 instances are supported in us-east-1 (N. Virginia), us-west-2 (Oregon), eu-west-1 (Ireland) and us-gov-west-1 (GovCloud US).